-Do you want a real-life peek into the filming locations seen on The Sopranos?
-Join the Sopranos Sites Tour to become a Sopranos expert!
-Join us for sightseeing from New York City to the Jersey suburbs where Tony Soprano and his mafia buddies spend their days and nights.
+Do you want a real-life peek into the dealings seen on The Sopranos?
+Join us on the Sopranos Sites Tour from New York City to the Jersey suburbs where Tony Soprano and his mafia buddies spend their days and nights.

 The tour guides are actors who have appeared as stand-ins or extras on the show and share little known facts and behind the scenes info.
 This one-of-a-kind tour is a “must” for any Sopranos fan, and you’ll see everything from the comfort of an indoor bus with air condition in the summer heat in the winter.

-Hop on this Mob Tour in NYC to see where Tony’s mob hangs out!
-This is a great idea for bachelor parties in New York or New Jersey and for all fans of the Sopranos.
+This tour is a great idea for bachelor parties in New York or New Jersey and for all fans of the Sopranos.
 You might even want to package it together with a dinner in Little Italy.